 - Helping cultivate the growing wine industry in California.

 - Technologically advancing society by providing the capital necessary to help form Hewlett Packard.

 Orra became the chairman of the Los Angeles Public Library and founder of its public library branch system.

-You will notice all kinds of spellings of the Monnette name throughout this site.
-That’ because various members of Orra’s extended family, spelled the name, in a variety of ways.
+You will notice a range of spellings of the Monnette name throughout this site.
+That’s because different members of Orra’s extended family spelled the name in a variety of ways throughout history.